CortexCouncilWorkspace/GenAI4SAP/docs/tutorial.md

 <walkthrough-editor-open-file filePath="~/GenAI4SAP/config.ini">OPEN config.ini in Cloud Editor</walkthrough-editor-open-file>

-Fill the config.ini file with your data
+Fill the config.ini file with your data, save and close editor.

 ## **Running the automatic setup**

-Simply run this command in Cloud Shell:
+Run this command in Cloud Shell:

 ```bash
 ./setup.sh